 The Overlapping Epidemics

-When examining the health profiles of gout patients, one striking pattern emerges: approximately 50% of individuals with gout also have diagnosed hypertension.
+When examining the health profiles of people with gout, one striking pattern emerges: approximately 50% of individuals with gout also have diagnosed hypertension.
 This is not mere coincidence.
-The relationship between gout (driven by hyperuricemia) and high blood pressure is bidirectional and mechanistically intertwined, creating a dangerous cycle that compounds cardiovascular risk.
+The relationship between gout (driven by hyperuricemia (high uric acid levels)) and high blood pressure is bidirectional and mechanistically intertwined, creating a dangerous cycle that compounds cardiovascular risk.

 Scope of the Problem